Explore our newest colors - free samples available

 To effectively clean and maintain your stainless steel range hood.
 Here are some essential items that you should have:

-1. Microfiber cloths: They are gentle on the stainless steel surface and do not scratch or damage it.
+1. Microfiber clothes: These are gentle non-abrasive cleaning clothes that will not scratch or damage your hood surface.
 They are absorbent and can trap dirt and grease effectively.

-2. Dish soap: Dish soap is an effective degreaser that can remove grease and grime from your range hood.
+2. Dish soap: This is an effective degreaser that can remove simple stains and grime from your range hood.
 It is safe to use on stainless steel surfaces and leaves no residue.

-5. Rubber gloves: Rubber gloves protect your hands from harsh chemicals and grease while cleaning your range hood.
+5. Rubber gloves: This will help protect your hands from harsh chemicals and grease while cleaning your range hood.

-7. Bucket: A bucket is useful for mixing cleaning solutions and carrying water for rinsing.
+7. Bucket: This is useful for mixing cleaning solutions and carrying water for rinsing.

 Routine Cleaning

-2. Remove the filter: Most range hoods have a removable filter that should be cleaned regularly.
-To remove the filter, simply pull it out of the range hood.
+2. Next you clean the filters in the stainless steel hood.⁤⁤Most of these hoods have a removable filter that should be cleaned or replaced regularly.⁤⁤To remove the filter, pull it out of the range hood.

-3. Soak the filter: Fill a sink or basin with hot water and add mild dish detergent or soap.
-Place the filter in the water and let it soak for 10-15 minutes.
+3. Fill a sink or basin with hot water and add mild dish detergent or soap.⁤⁤Place the filter in the water and let it soak for 10-15 minutes.

-6. Rinse and dry the filter: After soaking the filter for 10-15 minutes, remove it from the water and rinse it thoroughly with hot water.
-Use a clean, dry cloth to pat the filter dry.
+4. After soaking the filter for 10-15 minutes, remove it from the water and rinse it thoroughly with hot water.⁤⁤Use a clean, dry cloth to pat the filter dry.

-When cleaning your range hood, it's important to focus on the areas where grease and grime build-up, such as the filter, the fan, and the exterior of the range hood.
+8. When performing a routine clean on your range hood, it's important to focus on certain areas.⁤⁤Areas, where grease and grime build-up, such as the filter, the fan, and the exterior of the range hood, should be routinely cleaned.

 Deep Cleaning